Botanic Gardens TMD: The privatisation era (1996–present)

-Following privatisation Arriva Trains Northern ran the depot between 1997 and 2004 after which the site was operated by Serco-Abellio until April 2016.
+Following privatisation Arriva Trains Northern ran the depot between 1997 and 2004 after which the site was operated by Northern Rail until April 2016.

-The site continued to be active with minor scheduled maintenance, stabling, fuelling, internal and external cleaning of Northern, Transpennine Express and Hull Trains units undertaken.
+The site continued to be active with minor scheduled maintenance, stabling, fuelling, internal and external cleaning of Arriva Rail North, TransPennine Express and Hull Trains units undertaken.
 It was operated by Arriva Rail North until that franchise was handed to the Government's operator of last resort who established Northern Trains to take over the operation on 1 March 2020.

 Return to full TMD status

 In March 2021, Northern Trains announced that they were to invest £3.5 million to increase the capacity and enhance the facilities at Botanic Gardens so that the depot could become home to operator's Class 170 and Class 155 units.
-These works involve constructing new buildings, installing new equipment and building additional infrastructure to increase capacity at the site, and is part of a plan to relieve pressure on Neville Hill TMD.
+These works involved constructing new buildings, installing new equipment and building additional infrastructure to increase capacity at the site, and was part of a plan to relieve pressure on Neville Hill TMD.

+The work to return the depot to full TMD status was completed in December 2022.